Maikel Garcia Preview, Player Props: Royals vs. Red Sox

 Maikel Garcia At The Plate

-- Garcia is batting .279 with 17 doubles, three triples, four home runs and 29 walks.
+- Garcia has 18 doubles, three triples, four home runs and 29 walks while batting .281.

-- In four games this year, he has hit a long ball (4.0%, and 1% of his trips to the plate).
+- In 4.0% of his games this year, he has hit a home run, and 1% of his trips to the plate.

-- In 37.4% of his games this year, Garcia has tallied at least one RBI.
-In seven of those games (7.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 38 games this season (38.0%), Garcia has picked up an RBI, and in seven of those games (7.0%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.